-You can find the YouTube audio library here, but keep in mind that some songs within it require you to attribute the original creator in your YouTube description correctly, or you'll still be subject to punishment on the service and potential legal issues.
+You can find the YouTube audio library within your creator studio.
+There is no official license that needs to be purchased, keep in mind that some included songs or sound effects still require you to attribute the original creator in your YouTube video description, or you'll still be subject to punishment on the service and potential legal issues.

 #3: Find Audio Licensed Under Creative Commons

 While another free option, this is easily the most confusing method to go through and only recommended for creators who understand the limitations of a Creative Commons license and how to follow the proper guidelines set forth by the original CC content creator.